 Aaron Van Oort is a legal strategist, class action litigator, and appellate lawyer who co-chairs the Faegre Baker Daniels appellate advocacy group.
 He is a Fellow of the American Academy of Appellate Lawyers and a former clerk for Justice Antonin Scalia at the United States Supreme Court and for Chief Judge Richard Posner at the United States Court of Appeals for the Seventh Circuit.

-Aaron has represented clients in nine of the 13 United States Courts of Appeal, as well as in the United States Supreme Court and in state appellate courts.
+Aaron has represented clients in 12 of the 13 United States Courts of Appeal, as well as in the United States Supreme Court and in state appellate courts.
 In recent appeals, he has successfully obtained reversals of jury verdicts in both federal and state courts, Vaidyanathan v.
 Seagate US LLC , 691 F.3d 972 (8th Cir.
-2012), and successfully defended a summary judgment ruling over the opposition of the Consumer Financial Protection Bureau on an issue that has split the circuits and that is now on review in the Supreme Court, Keiran v.
-Home Capital, Inc., 720 F.3d 721 (8th Cir.
-July 12, 2013).
-His appellate clients have included Seagate, the NFL, Bank of America, Capital One, U.S. Bank, Wells Fargo, Koch Industries, State Farm and Xcel Energy.
+2012); Klapmeier v.
+Cirrus Industries, Inc. 2015 WL 5194755 (Minn.
+App.
+Sept.
+8, 2015), and successfully obtained interlocutory review and reversal of an order certifying a Rule 23 class on environmental claims, Ebert v.
+General Mills, Inc., 823 F.3d 472 (8th Cir.
+2016).
+His appellate clients have included General Mills, Seagate, the NFL, Bank of America, Capital One, U.S. Bank, Wells Fargo, Koch Industries and Xcel Energy.

 Class Action Defense